Who Was Galileo Galilei?

 Galileo quickly found a new position at the University of Padua, teaching geometry, mechanics and astronomy.
 The appointment was fortunate, for his father had died in 1591, leaving Galileo entrusted with the care of his younger brother Michelagnolo.
 During his 18-year tenure at Padua, he gave entertaining lectures and attracted large crowds of followers, further increasing his fame and his sense of mission.

-Soon Galileo began mounting a body of evidence that supported Copernican theory and contradicted Aristotle and Church doctrine.
-In 1612, he published his Discourse on Bodies in Water, refuting the Aristotelian explanation of why objects float in water, saying that it wasn’t because of their flat shape, but instead the weight of the object in relation to the water it displaced.
-In 1613, he published his observations of sunspots, which further refuted Aristotelian doctrine that the sun was perfect.
-That same year, Galileo wrote a letter to a student to explain how Copernican theory did not contradict Biblical passages, stating that scripture was written from an earthly perspective and implied that science provided a different, more accurate perspective.
+In 1613, Galileo wrote a letter to a student to explain how Copernican theory did not contradict Biblical passages, stating that scripture was written from an earthly perspective and implied that science provided a different, more accurate perspective.
 The letter was made public and Church Inquisition consultants pronounced Copernican theory heretical.
-In 1616, Galileo was ordered not to “hold, teach, or defend in any manner” the Copernican theory regarding the motion of the earth.
+In 1616, Galileo was ordered not to “hold, teach, or defend in any manner” the Copernican theory.
 Galileo obeyed the order for seven years, partly to make life easier and partly because he was a devoted Catholic.

-In 1623, a friend of Galileo, Cardinal Maffeo Barberini, was selected as Pope Urban VIII.
+In 1623, a friend of Galileo, Cardinal Maffeo Barberini, was elected as Pope Urban VIII.
 He allowed Galileo to pursue his work on astronomy and even encouraged him to publish it, on condition it be objective and not advocate Copernican theory.
-In 1632, Galileo published the Dialogue Concerning the Two Chief World Systems, a discussion among three people: one who supports Copernicus' heliocentric theory of the universe, one who argues against it, and one who is impartial.
-Though Galileo claimed Dialogues was neutral, it was clearly not.
-The advocate of Aristotelian belief comes across as the simpleton, getting caught in his own arguments.
+This led Galileo to publish Dialogue Concerning the Two Chief World Systems in 1632, which advocated the theory.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!